Share the Land: Release history

-In addition to the usual 2 channel stereo version a 4 channel quadraphonic mix was released by RCA on the 8-track tape format.
-The album was first released on CD by RCA Records in 1994, Share the Land was remastered and released on CD by Buddha Records in 2000, including two bonus tracks from post-American Woman sessions featuring Bachman, previously released on the 1976 collection The Way They Were.
-In 2015, the album was again remastered, this time by Vic Anesini at Iconoclassic Records, including bonus tracks from the time period of the album’s initial release.
+In addition to the usual 2 channel stereo version, RCA Records issued a 4 channel quadraphonic mix on the 8-track tape format.
+RCA first reissued the album on compact disc in 1994.
+Share the Land was remastered and released on CD by RCA/Buddha Records in 2000, including two bonus tracks from post-American Woman sessions featuring Bachman, previously released on the 1976 collection The Way They Were.
+In 2015, the album was again remastered, this time by Vic Anesini at Iconoclassic Records, including bonus tracks from the time period of the album's initial release.

 In 2019 the album was reissued again in the UK by Dutton Vocalion on the Super Audio CD format.
 This disc is a 2 albums on 1 disc compilation which also contains the 1970 Guess Who album American Woman.
 The Dutton Vocalion release contains the complete stereo and quad versions of both albums.